RickyMarano/CsoundPluginVst-Au/README.md

 # CsoundPluginVst-Au
-Plugin wrapper Csound for Daw
+Csound plugin wrapper for DAW

 A high-performance Csound-based plugin wrapper for real-time synthesis and effects processing.
 Built with the JUCE Framework, this tool seamlessly integrates the power of Csound into modern DAW workflows.